Welcome to NoodleSync

 Set up a Cowork project in Claude

 You need the Claude desktop app with a Pro subscription.
-Cowork mode is where your second brain lives -- it keeps context across sessions and supports scheduled tasks.
+Cowork mode is where your second brain lives.
+It keeps context across sessions and supports scheduled tasks.

 2.1